-Written by Gerd M Flodgren, researcher at the National Institute of Public Health in Oslo, Norway.
+Written by Gerd Flodgren, researcher at the Norwegian Institute of Public Health

 Today it is considered very important to involve consumers in the research process, not only in primary research but also in systematic reviews.
 Consumers are recipients of healthcare or social care, they are patients or clients, but may also be those who have a family experience of a condition or topic under consideration, or someone who is a formal representative of a consumer group.
 In fact the MECIR standards (Methodological Expectations of Cochrane Intervention Reviews) and MECCIR, to which all Cochrane and Campbell review authors are expected to adhere, respectively, state that it is mandatory to involve consumers throughout the review process.
 But how good are we in doing this?

 Can we risk not involving consumers in our systematic reviews?
 I think not.
-Failing to engage with consumers of healthcare or social care may result in unfocussed review questions that are of limited interest to the consumers, and to evaluation of outcomes that are irrelevant to the group of consumers in question.
-It also increases the risk of review findings being formulated in ways that consumers find unintelligible, wherefore they will fail to have an impact on the care choices of consumers.
+Failing to engage with consumers of healthcare or social care may result in unfocused review questions that are of limited interest to the consumers, and to evaluation of outcomes that are irrelevant to the group of consumers in question.
+It also increases the risk of review findings being formulated in ways that consumers find unintelligible, so that they will fail to have an impact on the care choices of consumers.

 We will present the results of this study of consumer involvement in Cochrane and Campbell reviews at the Global Evidence Summit.
 Do come and talk to us there.

 *McKenzie et al. Research Involvement and Engagement (2016) 2:16 DOI 10.1186/s40900-016-0030-2